Personal profile

 Overview

-Caroline is Professor of Medical Sociology with expertise in qualitative methods, patient experience, health and care inequalities, digital health and patient safety.
-She leads the 'Marginalised Groups (Patients & Carers)' research theme within the GM Patient Safety Translational Research Centre, and co-leads the 'Person-centred care and complex health needs' research theme within the Centre for Primary Care and Health Services Research.
+Caroline is Professor of Medical Sociology within the Division of Population Health, Health Services Research and Primary Care.
+Her recent and current work focuses on patient and carer experiences of health and healthcare, especially in relation to patient safety and quality improvement, and includes research on access to services for underserved groups, management of long-term conditions, and digital inequalities.
+She has expertise in qualitative methods (including in-depth interviews, focus groups and focused ethnography), co-design, and participatory research.
+She leads the 'Developing Safer Health and Care Systems' research theme within the NIHR Greater Manchester Patient Safety Research Collaboration, and co-leads the 'Person-centred care and complex health needs' research theme within the Centre for Primary Care and Health Services Research.
 She is lead for Public and Community Involvement and Engagement (PCIE) for Manchester Academic Health Science Centre, and for the NIHR Applied Research Collaboration in Greater Manchester.

 Biography